nedap/business-insight-api-samples-java/bi_server_authorization_code_example/README.md

 - `mvn exec:java`
 -  navigate in your browser to `http://localhost:4567`

-If you are having issues make sure you use java 8 and have no other socket listening to 4567.
+If you are having issues make sure you use Java 8 and have no other socket listening to 4567.